-Some Bedu (meaning desert dweller) on the western mountainous edge of Jordan continue to live in the characteristic black goat-hair tents known as beit al-sha’ar, or “house of hair” and still camp in the valley during winter, grazing their herds of goats, sheep or camels and move to higher plateaus to relieve the heat of the summer.
+Some Bedu on the western edge of Jordan continue to live in the characteristic black goat-hair tents known as beit al-sha’ar, or “house of hair”, and still camp in the valley during winter, grazing their herds of goats, sheep or camels and move to higher plateaus to relieve the heat of the summer.
 Often the only concession they make to the modern world is the acquisition of a pick-up truck, mobile phones, plastic water containers, and perhaps a kerosene stove.

 YOUR BURDEN IS A RELIEF TO ME

-Jordanians will pretty much drop everything to help someone in need.
-I discovered a new phrase recently, which translates to, "Your burden is a relief to me.”
+Jordanians will pretty much drop anything to answer someone in need of help.
+I discovered a new phrase recently.
+It translates to “Your burden is a relief to me.”
 It sums up the community perfectly.
-Whether it’s a phone call late into the night, a friend or family member they bump into on the street, or a random stranger (although stranger really isn’t a term that exists here), they put priority on helping that person.
-Whatever plans the Jordanian may have are put aside.
-No burden is too great.
-It is as the phrase says, "relief" to be able to help.
+Whether it’s a phone call late into the night, a friend or family member they bump into on the street or a random stranger (although stranger really isn’t a term that exists here), Jordanians put priority on helping that person.
+Whatever plans they may have had are put to one side and no burden is too great, it is as the phrase says "a relief."

 JORDANIANS DON’T GO DUTCH

-During the three weeks we spent in the Middle East last year, Al and I found the legendary Jordanian hospitality and friendliness to be absolutely genuine.
-From experiences in eating out to shopping, and simply walking down the sidewalk, the locals were very warm, friendly, and accommodating.
+During the three weeks we spent in the Middle East last year, Al and I found the legendary Jordanian hospitality and friendliness to be absolutely true.
+From experiences in eating out to shopping and simply walking down the sidewalk, the local were very warm, friendly and accommodating.